 ~ Daughter Erma Gertrude (Crippen) Mayle ~

 Luther passed away at the age of 69 on March 27, 1952, of colon cancer.
 In his obituary, the Zanesville Times-Recorder said he had "dug coal more than 50 years in the mines around Sharpsburg."
-Burial was at Mt.
-Hermon Cemetery.
+Burial was in the old "miner" section of Mount Hermon Cemetery.

 Stepdaughter Sarah Mayle (1912- ? )